 VF's policy is to evaluate indefinite-lived intangible assets and goodwill for possible impairment at least annually or whenever events or changes in circumstances indicate that the carrying amount of such assets may not be recoverable.
 An intangible asset with an indefinite life (a major trademark) is evaluated for possible impairment by comparing the fair value of the asset with its carrying value.
-Fair the trademark's carrying value exceeds its estimated fair value.
+Fair value is estimated as the discounted value of future revenues arising from a trademark using a royalty rate that an independent party would pay for use of that trademark.
+An impairment charge is recorded if the trademark's carrying value exceeds its estimated fair value.
 Goodwill is evaluated for possible impairment by comparing the fair value of a business unit with its carrying value, including the goodwill assigned to that business unit.
 Fair value of a business unit is estimated using a combination of income-based and market-based valuation methodologies.
 Under the income approach, forecasted cash flows of a business unit are discounted to a present value using a discount rate commensurate with the risks of those cash flows.
 Under the market approach, the fair value of a business unit is estimated based on the revenues and earnings multiples of a group of comparable public companies and from recent transactions involving comparable companies.
 An impairment charge is recorded if the carrying value of the goodwill exceeds its implied fair value.
 See Notes H and U for information related to impairment charges recorded in 2009 for indefinite-lived trademark intangible assets and goodwill.

 Derivative Financial Instruments are measured at their fair value in the Consolidated Balance Sheets.
 Unrealized gains and losses are recognized as assets or liabilities, respectively, and classified as current or noncurrent based on the expected period of settlement.
 The accounting for changes in the fair value (i.e., gains and losses) of derivative instruments depends on whether a derivative has been designated and qualifies as part of a hedging relationship and on the type of hedging relationship.
 The criteria used to determine if a derivative instrument qualifies for hedge accounting treatment are (i) whether an appropriate hedging instrument has been identified and designated to reduce a specific exposure and (ii) whether there is a high correlation between changes in the fair value of the hedging instrument and the identified exposure.
-A qualifying derivative is designated for accounting purposes, based on the nature of the hedging relationship, as a fair value hedge, a cash flow hedge of a net investment in a foreign business.
+A qualifying derivative is designated for accounting purposes, based on the nature of the hedging relationship, as a fair value hedge, a cash flow hedge or a hedge of a net investment in a foreign business.
 VF's hedging practices and related accounting policies for fair value hedges and for cash flow hedges are described in Note V. VF considers its foreign businesses to be long-term investments and, accordingly, does not hedge those net investments.
 VF does not use derivative instruments for trading or speculative purposes.
 Hedging cash flows are classified in the Consolidated Statements of Cash Flows in the same category as the items being hedged.